ncatlab/nlab-content/pages/16159.md

 (see _[Wikipedia -- Semantic theory of truth -- Tarski's theory](https://en.wikipedia.org/wiki/Semantic_theory_of_truth#Tarski.27s_Theory)_)

-This may be regarded as the above equivalence of propositional extensiomnaly for the case that $Q \coloneqq$ [[true]]:
+This may be regarded as the above equivalence of propositional extensionality for the case that $Q \coloneqq$ [[true]]:

 $$
   ('P' = 'true') \simeq (P \simeq true)